openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 To achieve good performance with your pool there are some easy best practices you should follow.

--  **Evenly balance your disk across controllers:** Often the limiting factor for performance is not the disk but the controller.
+-  **Evenly balance your disks across controllers:** Often the limiting factor for performance is not the disks but the controller.
 By balancing your disks evenly across controllers you can often improve throughput.
 -  **Create your pool using whole disks:** When running zpool create use